aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 we want to deal with every string that could be a `AwsKmsIdentifier`.

 This is called a precondition.
-Something that MUST be true *before* the function executes.
+Something that MUST be true *before* the function is evaluated.
 Dafny expresses this with the keyword `requires`

 ```dafny